rgbconsulting/rgb-tools/auth_user_passkey/README.md

 Configuration
 -------------

-A new system parameter is added, *auth.user_param*, that stores the database ID of the user allowed to login with all users.
+A new system parameter is added, *auth_user_passkey.user_id*, that stores the database ID of the user allowed to login with all users.

 Usage
 -----

-Set the desired user ID in the parameter *auth.user_param* and login with any user using the password of the user configured in the parameter.
+Set the desired user ID in the parameter *auth_user_passkey.user_id* and login with any user using the password of the user configured in the parameter.

 Credits